-Ilia Rodov, Chair of the Department of Jewish Art and Professor of Art History at Bar-Ilan University.
-He is the author of many works on European synagogue art, focusing on the history, patronage, and meanings of synagogue paintings, sculptures, architectural decoration, and furniture design.
+Ilia Rodov, Head of the Department of Jewish Art and Professor of Art History at Bar-Ilan University.
+He explores Jewish visual culture and synagogue art, focusing on the history, patronage, meanings, function and perceptions of paintings, sculptures, architectural decoration, and furniture design.

 Mirjam Rajner, Senior Lecturer in the Jewish Art Department at Bar-Ilan University.
 Her numerous publications deal with the early art of Marc Chagall, the art of Russian, Polish, and South-Eastern artists of Jewish origin in the nineteenth and early-twentieth centuries, and the art created during and immediately after the Holocaust.